jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 Turn it on and Bios update will clear CMOS. this will prevent brick.

+YOU NEED A GPU WITH UEFI BOOT SUPPORT.
+If you dont have, your Pc Will not BOOT. check compatibility WITH GPU-Z.

 all my BIOS is compatible with ZX-DU99D4-V1.31,ZX-DU99D4-V1.12 (tested by @xWaRLoRDx), in theory it could work with all rev of this board till V1.31